Undergraduate Scholarships and Awards

 The Barbara Strutin Schwartz and Stanley Schwartz Scholarship Fund for Arts Management

-The Barbara Strutin Schwartz and Stanley Schwartz Scholarship Fund for Arts Management was established in 2019, and funds one $5500.00 scholarships intended to recognize merit and academic promise of students in the Arts Management program in the Department of Arts Administration, Education & Policy at The Ohio State University.
-First preference shall be given to diverse candidates seeking a career in community arts organizations.
-In addition, applicants must have junior or senior standing, should demonstrate a strong understanding for the role of arts programming and its possible impact on communities.
+The Barbara Strutin Schwartz and Stanley Schwartz Scholarship Fund for Arts Management was established in 2019, and funds one $3,750.00 scholarship intended to recognize merit and academic promise of students in the Arts Management program in the Department of Arts Administration, Education & Policy at The Ohio State University.
+First preference shall be given to candidates seeking a career in community arts organizations.
+In addition, applicants must have junior or senior standing, should demonstrate a strong understanding for the role of arts programming and its impact on communities is required.
 A GPA of 3.0 or higher is expected.
-The recipients will be chosen by the Undergraduate Studies Committee in consultation with AM faculty.
+The recipients will be chosen by the Undergraduate Studies Committee in consultation with Arts Management faculty.
 Your award will be applied to your OSU Bursar’s account the semester it is awarded.
 Applicants should be aware that current or future financial aid arrangements may be affected by receipt of this award.
 Download the application and follow the instructions to apply.
-The application deadline is Friday, October 21, 2023.
+The application deadline is Tuesday, November 12, 2024.

 The Sara Jane Pyne Memorial Scholarship Fund in the Visual Arts